 Figure 1.
-Tyuva Inlet and blue mussel sampling scheme. (a) Polar view map of Arctic Ocean.
-Box indicates the location of Kola Bay. (b) Map of Kola Bay and surroundings.
-The small box indicates the location of Tyva Inlet, and the big one indicates the area for which historical data on mussels was searched.
-Numbered dots denote: 1 - the city of Murmansk, 2 - Ekaterininskaya Havan Bight, 3 - Klimkovka Inlet, 4 - Dolgaya Inlet. (c) Map of Tyuva Inlet.
-Littoral, sublittoral shallower than 10 m and deeper than 10 m are depicted in different shades of blue.
+Tyuva Inlet and blue mussel sampling scheme. (a) Polar view map of the Arctic Ocean.
+Box indicates the location of Kola Bay. (b) Map of the Kola Bay and surroundings.
+The small box indicates the location of the Tyva Inlet, and the large one indicates the area for which historical data on mussels were collected.
+Numbered dots: 1 - the city of Murmansk, 2 - Ekaterininskaya Havan Bight, 3 - Klimkovka Inlet, 4 - Dolgaya Inlet. (c) Map of the Tyuva Inlet.
+Littoral, sublittoral shallower than 10 m and deeper than 10 m are shown in different shades of blue.
 Red lines labeled by abbreviated names show transects along which mussels were sampled in 2003-2018. (d) Variation of salinity, ppt, in Tyuva surface waters on 25-26 July 2009.
-Blue curves show predicted salinity, dashed lines - average salinity, signs - empirical data (the form reflects the depth of sampling: circles - surface, triangles and quadrants – depth of 1 and 2 m from the surface, respectively) in the four intertidal localities labeled as in f. (e) Top of Tyuva Inlet by low water 21.07.2009.
+Blue curves show predicted salinity, dashed lines - average salinity, signs - empirical data (the shape reflects the depth of sampling: circles - surface, triangles and squares – depth of 1 and 2 m from the surface, respectively) in the four intertidal localities labeled as in f. (e) Top of the Tyuva Inlet by low water on 21.07.2009.
 Intertidal flats are visible.
 Position of some transects is shown.
-For scale, the distance between R and BN is 250 m, between MidN and MoN is 950 m. (f) Locations and years of mussel surveys in Tuva 2003-2018.
-Columns are transects, notations as in c, N and S denote the northern and southern coasts, respectively.
+For scale, the distance between R and BN is 250 m, between MidN and MoN is 950 m. (f) Locations and years of mussel surveys in the Tyuva Inlet in 2003-2018.
+Columns are transects, notations as in c, N and S denote the northern and the southern coast, respectively.
 The lines are depth horizons from the chart datum (negative values denote sublittoral position).
 Numbers are years of studies (03 - 2003, 04 - 2004, etc.).
-Blue font and (or) asterisks indicate years of sample collection for genetics, black font for demography, and bold for taxonomic structure by morphotypes.
+Blue font and (or) asterisks indicate years of sample collection for genetics, black font, for demography, and bold font, for taxonomic structure by morphotypes.
 Cell filling reflects mussel habitat.
 Pink - littoral sandbanks, orange – sublittoral kelp forests, gray - rocky littoral, blue - the habitat of mussel bed.

-Materials and Methods.
+Materials and Methods

 Tyuva Inlet

-Tyuva Inlet is 3 km long and 0.7 km wide at its widest.
-The shores of the outer part of the inlet are steep, littoral zone is narrow, dominant bottoms are formed by pebbles and rocks.
-Littoral fucoid algae are abundant.
+The Tyuva Inlet is 3 km long and 0.7 km wide at its widest.
+The shores of the outer part of the inlet are steep, the littoral zone is narrow, the dominant bottoms are formed by pebbles and rocks.
+Fucoid algae are abundant on the littoral.
 Towards the top of the Inlet, the shores become more gentle.
 The inner part of the Inlet is shallow, with unconsolidated bottoms and broad sandbanks - строго говоря они глинисто-песчаные - мб littoral shoals, flats? up to 450 m wide.
-Fucoids are more scarce.
-The river (the common bed of Bolshaya Tyuva and Malaya Tyuva rivers that fuse in the very top of the Inlet), with annual runoff of about 0.7 km3, flows across the shoals.
-Tidal amplitude in this area of Kola Bay is 1.1-3.7 m, surface salinity at a distance from river mouths is 31-32 ppt, ice conditions are fast ice in cold winters (Morozov 1901, Derjugin 1915, Guryanova et al. 1929, Mytaev 2014, Shavykin 2018; Fig. 1d, e).
+Fucoids are more scarce there.
+The river (the common bed of the Bolshaya Tyuva and the Malaya Tyuva that join at the very top of the inlet), with an annual runoff of about 0.7 km3, flows across the shoals.
+Tidal amplitude in this area of the Kola Bay is 1.1-3.7 m, surface salinity at a distance from the river mouths is 31-32 ppt, ice conditions are fast ice in cold winters (Morozov 1901, Derjugin 1915, Guryanova et al. 1929, Mytaev 2014, Shavykin 2018; Fig. 1d, e).

-Mussel sampling and processing.
+Mussel sampling and processing